The Joys of Automation

 And while we have a statblock up, you’ll notice a hell-of-a-lot on there, like the chunky line of combat-numbers at the bottom.
 These help the Judge summarize a monster’s common combat actions, just like the spells above, while keeping all Traits available in case the Judge needs them.

-Combat Ratings let you eyeball creatures at a glance, or give you an objective way to measure which NPC would probably win in a fight, without making you stop and roll dice alone for five minutes.
+Creature Ratings let you eyeball creatures’ fighting-ability at a glance, or give you an impartial way to measure which NPC would probably win in a fight, without making you stop and roll dice alone for five minutes.

 Just under the statblock, shapes can be used as tick-boxes.
-Our elven prince here has a number of Fate Points equal to his Charisma, and HP equal to 6 + Strength.
+Our elven prince, above, has a number of Fate Points equal to his Charisma, and HP equal to 6 + Strength.

 Notice that one HP has a little marker, showing how much Weight he carries.
 This is yet another element which is irritating to work out for one statblock, and nearly impossible to work out for the hundreds of statblocks in the book.
 And why would you?
 During a full Chronicle, you might find the NPCs really suffer from the amount of weight they carry once or twice.